brooklyn-data/dbt_artifacts/README.md

   models much faster because the JSON unpacking is done once on load.
 The downside of this approach is that the upload is much heavier and more complex, as such we only directly support the _"local file"_ method.
 Loading via cloud storage is also _possible_ but we recommend users copy the method used in `upload_artifacts_v2.sql` to create their own approach.
+To learn more about _migrating_ from a V1 setup to a V2 setup - see the section below.
 - The _V1_ or _legacy_ option, which uploads the files unprocessed.
 This affords much more flexibility in their use, but is subject to field size limits and higher compute loads to reprocess the large JSON payloads in future.
 This may be appropriate for more custom setups or for small projects